ucsb-cs24/w19/_info/schedule.md

 * "Closed" labs refer to your sections that you are registered for on GOLD.
 These are (50 minute discussion sections) and will be held on {{site.lab_times}} in PHELPS 3525
 * ATTENDANCE is REQUIRED in closed labs if you are working with a pair partner.
 * Open" labs refer to times that you can get help from TAs and tutors outside of your scheduled labs.
-Open labs will be held in the evenings in Phelps 3525 on Mondays (same day as closed labs), and in Phelps 2510 on all other days.
+Open labs will be held in the evenings in Phelps.
 Please check the detailed schedule below:

 <style>
 iframe { width: 100%;height:880px; overflow: scroll; }